 Specify applicable (if any) limits on the amount, frequency, or duration of this service:

 This waiver service is only authorized for individuals age 21 and over.
-All medical necessity Personal Emergency Response System (PERS) installation and testing service for children under the age of 21 are covered in the state plan pursuant to the EPSDT benefit.
+All medically necessary PERS installation and testing services for children under the age of 21 are covered in the state plan pursuant to the EPSDT benefit.